DorisBao/BMAD/README.md

         ├── ...
 ```

-Take the Brain dataset(image&pixel level) as an example, the structure is as follows:
+Take the Brain dataset (anomaly detection and localization) as an example, the structure is as follows:

 ```text
 Brain